Who can get universal credit, housing benefit and council tax rebate?

 - the decision you want to appeal about and why you think it is wrong; and

-- for UC only, you can only appeal after you have requested a review (either ‘any grounds’ or ‘any time’) and DWP refused to revise the decision in your favour or revised it but did not give you everything you asked for.
+- for UC or SPC, you can only appeal after you have asked for a reconsideration (either ‘any grounds’ or ‘any time’) and if the DWP refused to change it in your favour or changed it but did not give you everything you asked for.
 You must normally appeal within one month of being notified of the outcome otherwise you risk losing your right to some or all of the arrears.

 For HB disputes you can go straight to appeal, but it normally takes between three to eight months to get a hearing listed.
-If your appeal explains clearly why you think the decision is wrong the local authority can revise its decision (and if it is changed and you got everything you asked for your appeal ends).
+If your appeal explains clearly why you think the decision is wrong the local authority can reconsider its decision.
+If the council changes its decision but you do not get everything you asked for your appeal ends, but you can request another reconsideration or appeal within one month of being notified of the decision.